maxmind/MaxMind-DB/MaxMind-DB-spec.md

 Pointers use the last five bits in the control byte to calculate the pointer value.

-To calculate the pointer value, we start by subdiving the five bits into two groups.
+To calculate the pointer value, we start by subdividing the five bits into two groups.
 The first two bits indicate the size, and the next three bits are part of the value, so we end up with a control byte breaking down like this:
 001SSVVV.